 Tips: Wat Arun can be easily reached by ferries traveling across the Chao Phraya River.
 Do note that the steps are very steep and not very wide so be careful when climbing, and dress appropriately (have your shoulder and legs covered)

-Take a glimpse of this 13-Day Thailand Tour with Wildlife with a visit to the Wat Arun.
+Take a glimpse of this itinerary with a visit to the Wat Arun：